Personal

 move back and forth along the associated stator arms while rotating

 in opposite directions to each other to generate a reactive force.
-This

-resting background help.
+a resting background help.

-Here's a breakdown of the new electromagnetic propulsion system, based
+Here's a breakdown of the new electromagnetic propulsion system,

-on your description:
+based on your description:

 Core Components: